allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 * My code was littered with commented blocks I was afraid to delete, reference links, confused explanations, notes to further investigate later, and other notes that said "I did investigate more and still dont understand what the documentation is trying to explain but I *think* it works this way."

-* Instantiation and syntax patterns had repeatedly changed as I moved from Flask-SQLAlchemy to SQLAlchemy, and then needed to change again to accommodate the creation of a context manager for database connections (granted partially driven by the limitations of Sqlite to only access requests from one process at a time).
+* Instantiation and syntax patterns had repeatedly changed as I moved from Flask-SQLAlchemy to SQLAlchemy, and then needed to change again to accommodate the creation of a context manager for database connections (granted partially driven by the limitations of Sqlite to only accept requests from one process at a time).
-Model.query
-db.session

 * I had to find, research, and eventually rewrite a series of functions (Bob Waycott) to be able to find and load multiple models spread over multiple files.
 While the search logic was reusable, the model creation was tied to the SQLAlchemy Base class, thereby requiring me to rewrite the database module to separate the logic the instantiates db object (Base, engine, ContenxtManager) from poplation functions (due to circular imports).